 Thanks for writing!
 We do our best to keep our products as healthy and safe for all users, but they are processed in the same facility as products that contain tree nuts.
 We thoroughly clean and tent our machinery between processes, but as with any packaged food, we cannot guarantee that there will be no cross-contamination.
 As we never wish to be a source of stress for your family, we might steer you away from our products.
 We apologize for any inconvenience.

-This of course begs the question why the company placed this misleading claim on their package in the first place, especially since their Paleo variety contains both coconut flour and almond flour and may or may not be manufactured on the same equipment.
+This of course begs the question why the company placed this misleading claim on their package in the first place, especially since their Paleo variety contains both coconut flour and almond flour which may or may not be manufactured on the same equipment.

 We reached out to Birch Benders for an explanation and are awaiting an official response from their management.